-The referee announces 'Free-Kick' blue or red and communicates "Direct / Indirect Free Kick' Blue/Red to the GameController.
+The referee announces 'Free-Kick' blue or red and communicates "Direct / Indirect Free Kick" Blue/Red to the GameController.
 The referee places the ball depending on the call and announces "Free Kick Ready" and communicates "Prepare Direct / Indirect Free Kick" Blue/Red to the GameController.
 The player taking the free kick has up to 30 seconds to position themselves for the free kick.
-Any player from the team taking the free kick may announce that the player is ready to take the free kick at any point.
+Any player from the team taking the free kick may announce that the player is ready to take the free kick at any point by sending a message to the GameController.